Charles J. Colgan Sr. High School: Programs

-Each of the programs require an audition/portfolio, depending on the concentration area.
+Each program requires an audition/portfolio, depending on the concentration area.
+Auditions are open to all rising and current high school students attending a Prince William County public school.

 Athletics

-In 2021, the Colgan girl's volleyball team won the class 6A state championship.
+In 2021, the Colgan girls' volleyball team won the class 6A state championship.

+The Colgan Competition Cheerleading team won the class 6 state championship in 2022 and 2023.

 Architecture

 Colgan High School is built based on a design model that focuses on natural light, open courtyard spaces, and current technology.
 Colgan High School has several design features that make it unique and tailored for students in the arts: